-Prepare for work as problem-solver.
+Prepare for work as a problem-solver.
 Architectural technicians work with clients on the design of buildings and direct the construction.

 There’s one car for every 1.25 people in the United States.
 Keep these vehicles on the road by learning how they’re made and operate, how to diagnose unit malfunctions and fix them.